Why deadly E. coli loves leafy greens

 (CNN)Why is lettuce so often the culprit in illness outbreaks linked to the bacteria E. coli?

-A total of 121 people from 25 states have become ill from E. coli contamination linked to romaine lettuce between March 13 and April 21, the US Centers for Disease Control and Prevention reported Wednesday.
+A total of 121 people from 25 US states have become ill from E. coli contamination linked to romaine lettuce between March 13 and April 21, the US Centers for Disease Control and Prevention reported Wednesday.
 There has been one death in California resulting from an E. coli infection.

 E. coli can be found living in the intestines of both people and animals, as well as in food and in the environment.
 Almost all strains of E. coli are harmless, but some can cause stomach cramps, diarrhea and vomiting.